Berbers: Social context

 The traditional social structure of the Berbers has been tribal.
 A leader is appointed to command the tribe.
-In the Middle Ages, many women had the power to govern, such as Dihya and Tazoughert Fatma in the Aurès Mountains, Tin Hinan in the Hoggar, and Chemci in Aït Iraten.
+In the Middle Ages, many women had the power to govern, such as Dihya and Fatma Tazoughert in the Aurès Mountains, Tin Hinan in the Hoggar, and Chemci in Aït Iraten.
 Lalla Fatma N'Soumer was a Berber woman in Kabylie who fought against the French.

 The majority of Berber tribes currently have men as heads of the tribe.
 In Algeria, the el Kseur platform in Kabylie gives tribes the right to fine criminal offenders.
 In areas of Chaoui, tribal leaders enact sanctions against criminals.
 The Tuareg have a king who decides the fate of the tribe and is known as Amenokal; it is a very hierarchical society.
 The Mozabites are governed by the spiritual leaders of Ibadism and lead communal lives.
 During the crisis of Berriane between the Maliki and Ibadite movements, the heads of each tribe began talks to end the crisis and resolved the problem.